flutter/flutter/packages/flutter/README.md

   sky: any
 ```

-Once the `pubspec.yaml` is in place, create a `lib` directory (where your Dart\
+Next, create a `lib` directory (where your Dart code will go) and use the `pub`
-code will go) and use the `pub` tool to fetch the Sky package and its
+tool to fetch the Sky package and its dependencies:
-dependencies:

  - `mkdir lib`
  - `pub get && pub run sky:init`